 Because of this, the best solution would be to delegate this task to somebody who has the knowledge and experience to do everything that needs to be done without involving you in the process anymore that is absolutely necessary.
 Most of the time these are specialized internet security services, but what about combining your hosting and security services into one.

-We’ll go over some standard (and less standard) security features that any commercial site should have and compare it to the security features provided by Kinsta.
+We’ll go over some standard (and less standard) security features that any commercial site should have and compare it to the security features provided by Kinsta.#Kinsta is a #hosting service that takes all the worries out of your hands and takes care of everything for you. @kinsta Click To Tweet

 In doing so, you can focus solely on the content you wish to promote and let someone else worry about everything else.